wzalazar/poet/node/README.md

 - Creates new claims on memory based on the submitted claims (for example, Title of Ownership claims for submitted Work claims)
 - Bundles the submitted claims and created claims into a block
 - Calculates the hash of this block and timestampts it to the blockchain
 - Publishes a `SEND_BLOCK` message to RabbitMQ, serializing the entire block into the message.
 This message is consumed by torrent-system, which seeds this block, and claims-to-db, which stores the claims in the block to the postgres database that is read by explorer-api.

 Runs on `/api/user`.
 See [poet-feed-consumer](https://github.com/poetapp/feed-consumer) and [poet-feeds](https://github.com/poetapp/feeds) for examples on how to submit claims.

 > The url `/api/user` is currently configured in the frontend's webpack [devServer](https://github.com/poetapp/poet/blob/master/web/devServer.js#L30).
-It will be moved to nginx in the future.
+It will be moved in the future.

 #### claims-to-db